-In almost every case, the best option for your business will be the least expensive option.
-To this point, however, it’s worth noting that veteran business owners with struggling credit tend to only qualify for steep interest rates.
-If you’re in this scenario, you might not many options, but you should still shop around with a few lenders.
+Ideally, you’ll have multiple loan offers to choose from and will need to decide which is best for you and your business.
+In almost every case, the best option for your business will be the least expensive option (typically the one with the lowest interest rate and fees).
+But veteran business owners with struggling credit tend to only qualify for steep interest rates.
+If you’re in this scenario, you may not have many options, but you should still shop around with a few lenders.

-This being said, before you sign any business loan agreement, you’ll want to review it thoroughly, and perhaps even consult a business attorney.
+Before you sign any business loan agreement, review it thoroughly and consider consulting a business attorney.

-You should look into the fine print for any fees that might come with your loan and the loan term that you’re agreeing to.
-You want to be fully confident before going into your loan that it’s affordable for your business (fees included) and that the right repayment structure for you.
+Read the fine print for any fees that might come with your loan and the loan term that you’re agreeing to.
+You want to be fully confident before going into your loan that it’s affordable for your business (fees included) and that the repayment structure is right for you.

 Best Veteran Business Loan Options

-With all of this information in mind, let’s walk through some of the best options you can consider when you’re looking for a VA small business loan.
+With all of this information in mind, let’s walk through some of the best options for a VA small business loan.

-Once again, it’s worth remembering that many of your loan options will be the same as any other business.
-These six options, below, however, each have a unique veteran-specific component.
+As a reminder, many of your loan options will be the same as any other business.
+But the four options listed below each have a unique veteran-specific component.

-First and foremost, the Military Reservist Economic Injury Disaster Loan (MREIDL) program is run by the U.S. Small Business Administration (SBA).
-Unlike other SBA loans, which are offered through banks and direct lenders, the SBA provides loans of up to $2 million directly to veterans through the MREIDL program.
+Unlike other SBA loans, which are offered through banks and direct lenders, the SBA provides loans of up to $2 million through the MREIDL program.

-Not intended for all veterans, however, this veteran SBA loan program is geared particularly toward small businesses that are unable to meet their operating expenses because the owner or an essential employee was called to active military duty.
+This SBA veteran loan program is geared particularly toward small businesses that are unable to meet their operating expenses because an essential employee was called to active military duty.
 The loan helps small business owners cover their expenses until the employee can return.

 If you own a small business that has struggled financially as a result of your active-duty military service or that of a key employee, consider applying for this program.
 You can qualify for a low-interest business loan (the current interest rate is 4%) that may be able to help your business get back on its feet.